VyTrox/MCSS-Website/doc/sprint2/system_design.md

 Parent class: React.Component
 Responsibilities:
 - Link to other social platform of MCSS.
+- Display a small box in the right side of the web to redirect users to MCSS's shopify website (future proofing).

 Collaborators:
 - Zechuan Liu
+- Lang Qin

 **Class name: post**
 Parent class: React.Component